My choice of operating system

 Final thoughts

-In any case, I am aware of all the other independent Linux distributions, like Gentoo Linux, Rocky Linux, Alma Linux, NixOS and others, but the above mentioned systems are the ones I personally prefer.
-I am also aware of both NetBSD and DragonflyBSD, yet I have never found any use for either of these great flavors of BSD.
+In any case, I am aware of all the other independent Linux distributions.
+I am also aware of both NetBSD and DragonflyBSD.
+I have just never found any use for any of those.

 Have a nice one!